helenmand/TDT4310/exercises/LAB_1.md

 Answer the following:

 1. What are your thoughts on the usefulness of this representation?
+Can you think of a way to improve it?

 2. How could you use this technique to compare sentences with each other?